elixir4dev/todo_api/Tutorial.md

 `mix phx.gen.json Tasks Todo todos title:string description:string completed:boolean deadline:date`

 This command it's a generator that creates a JSON-based API for a resource named `Todo` inside a context named `Tasks`.
+We will see another approach to build an API at the end.
 A context is a module that groups related functionality and serves as an interface to the data layer.

 The first argument is the context module followed by the schema module and its plural name (used as the schema table name).